1. Preface

 -----LUA-----

-The parameter host should match with the IP-address of your application server.
-In case you’re using a FQDN the host parameter should contain the FQDN.
+The parameter host should match the IP-address of your application server.
+In case you’re using a FQDN the host parameter should contain the corresponding FQDN.

-If you receive the handshake error, everything is working as expected.
+If you receive the error handshake error: bad "Upgrade" header, everything is working as expected.
 In case of any other errors, please check your network and/or firewall settings.

 9. Router Management in HTTP-only mode is ready for operation

-If your networking infrastructure is totally private or not accessible from outside or if your routers are connected by secured VPN tunnels, e.g. IPSec, to your corporate network, than there’s no need to setup additional TLS encryption and authentication.
-You can leave your current setup as it is.
+If the network infrastructure is entirely private or inaccessible from external sources, or if routers are connected through secure VPN tunnels (such as IPSec) to a corporate network, there is no need to implement additional TLS encryption and authentication.
+In such cases, the current setup can remain unchanged.

 10. Securing with TLS

-In case you want to use public certificates or manage the router connections through a dedicated IP address or setting up NGINX DNS-based virtual hosts, contact us.
+For those interested in using public certificates or managing router connections via a dedicated IP address or setting up NGINX DNS-based virtual hosts, please reach out for further assistance.

 10.1.
 Issuing the server certificate